composewell/streamly/MAINTAINING.md

 * Benchmarks are added where applicable
 * Run benchmarks locally if you suspect any regressions
 * Documentation is added for any new combinators
+  * New combinators have time and space complexity annotations
+  * New combinators have `since` annotation
 * Changelog entry is added for exposed combinators.
 * Optionally, look at hlint output if anything in that is worth fixing.
 * Merge the PR by rebasing.
 Note that github always creates new commits when